gokrazy/gokrazy/website/content/packages/showcase.markdown

 See also [Available packages → MinIO](/packages/minio/).

+### The relax switch

+[The relax switch](https://github.com/drio/relaxswitch) is a gokrazy appliance to enhance your bathroom experience.
+A friend of mine had a hilarious idea: having a dedicated switch in your bathroom that, when switched, would play a 90s relaxing song.
+The original prototype ran on top of Raspbian OS, but gokrazy is a much better fit for this project.
+You wire a smart relay to your switch.
+The switch talks MQTT.
+When the person turns on the switch, the service running on the Pi plays a 90s relaxing song.
+When they turn off the switch the music go off.
+Simple and relaxing.

 ## No Go software for your idea?

 You can prototype your idea by temporarily using existing software to close the